baoqger/chrisbao/source/_posts/rxjs-marble-testing.md

 ---
-title: rxjs-marble-testing
+title:  A very typical usage case of Marble Testing for RxJS
 date: 2020-04-12 20:08:45
 tags:
 ---

-## A very typical usage case of Marble Testing for RxJS

 ### What's Marble Testing

 RxJS is a powerful tool to handle various asynchronous tasks.
 Sometime RxJS observables are hard to test.
-In the community, there is a kind of particle unit test solution for RxJS observables called marble testing.
+In the community, there is one particular unit testing solution for RxJS observables called marble testing.

 For marble testing, you can refer to [these articles](https://medium.com/@bencabanes/marble-testing-observable-introduction-1f5ad39231c).
 They all do an excellent job of introducing what it is.